Coat of arms of Portugal: Castles

+External devices: Supporters

 Armillary sphere

 An important element of Portuguese heraldry since the 15th century, the armillary sphere was many times used in Portuguese naval and colonial flags, mainly in Brazil.
 It was a navigation instrument used to calculate distances and represents the importance of Portugal during the Age of Discovery, as well as the vastness of its colonial empire when the First Republic was implemented.

 The use of the armillary predates the current flag by centuries.
 It was the personal emblem of King Manuel I. It was first added to the flag in 1815 as part of the flag of the United Kingdom of Portugal, Brazil and the Algarves.

-The 1910 commission appointed by the government to study the symbols of the new republic suggested the armillary sphere as “the eternal standard of our adventurous spirit”.
+The 1910 commission appointed by the government to study the symbols of the new republic suggested the armillary sphere as "the eternal standard of our adventurous spirit".

-Laurel branch supporters
+Laurel branches

-The original 1910 republican design of the coat of arms of Portugal incorporated a pair of laurel branches forming a wreath.
+The current design, adopted in 1910, of the coat of arms of Portugal incorporates a pair of laurel branches forming a wreath.
+It is the only element of the coat of arms with a non-native meaning as they were intended to represent the roman crown of laurel with the commission responsible for the new flag briefly referring to them as a "triumphal symbol".
 In some older renditions, the supporters are distinct.

-History and evolution
+History

 The national heraldry of Portugal evolved from the royal heraldry, with the royal coat of arms gradually coming to be considered a national coat of arms.

 The Portuguese coat of arms itself is the result of almost a millennium of modifications and alterations.
 Starting with the cross azur on field argent, which constituted the putative shield of Henry, Count of Portugal in the 12th century, successive elements were added or taken, culminating with the complex heraldic design that was officially adopted in 1911 (after the Republican Revolution of 1910).

 Evolution

 The main and constant element of the coat of arms of Portugal is and has always been the Portuguese shield.
 This resulted from around 300 years of evolution, from the 12th to the 15th centuries.

 The heraldic shield used by Afonso Henriques, who became the first King of Portugal, is believed to have been Argent, a cross azure (a blue cross on a white field), apparently the same as that used by his father, Count Henry.

 The original shield evolved to Argent, five escutcheons crosswise the dexter and sinister ones pointing to the center azure each semée of plates (a field argent with five escutcheons azure forming a cross, the dexter and sinister ones pointing to the center, with each escutcheon semée of plates).
 This is the earliest verifiable form of the Portuguese shield.
-Apparently it was introduced during the reign of Afonso Henriques (Afonso I) and definitely was used during the reign of his successor King Sancho I (1185-1211), during the period in which heraldry came into widespread use throughout western Europe.
+Apparently it was introduced during the reign of Afonso Henriques (Afonso I) and definitely was used during the reign of his successor King Sancho I (1185–1211), during the period in which heraldry came into widespread use throughout western Europe.